g-chauvel/zuul-jobs/roles/ensure-python/README.rst

   Optional version of python interpreter to install, such as ``3.7``.

 .. zuul:rolevar:: python_use_pyenv
-   :default: false
+   :default: False

    Whether to optionally use pyenv to install python instead of distro packages.